brsr/antitile/docs/conway.rst

    The waffle operator (W)

-The relations defined above can be used to help reduce an operator, with some caveats.
-We haven't proven that the relations given in the previous section are sufficient to discern invariants that do or do not correspond to an actual ERO.
-(For instance, :math:`g=4, a=1, c=0, b_4 = 1, b'_3=2, k=2, \ell=1` satisfies
-the relations, but doesn't appear to correspond to any ERO.)
 Furthermore, none of these homomorphisms are injections: there are certain :math:`L_x` or :math:`M_x` that correspond to more than one EROs.
 Examples for :math:`M_x` are easy to come by: where `n = kd`, :math:`M_k = M_n`.